-*Note: If you have an issue Claiming your account and can't resolve it by checking the issues below (Things YOU Can Check), then please contact your local school or site help desk / technology support for assistance.
+*Note: If you have an problem Claiming your account and can't resolve it after reviewing the common issues below (Things YOU Can Check), please contact your local PSU technology support for assistance.

 Common Issues Encountered When Claiming Your Account